barr-israel/barrcodes/content/posts/1brc/index.md

 And many more smaller optimizations.

-After all of this work, I achieved a final time of **154 milliseconds** to solve the challenge.
+After all of this work, I achieved a final time of **156 milliseconds**.